theautonomy/spring-mvc-intro/README.md

   * Maven

 * Configuration
-  * Option 1: Spring XML and annotation hybrid
+  * Spring XML and annotation hybrid
   * Use Spring profile to manage which configuration setting will be used at runtime

 * View resolution